villoro/indexa_analysis/README.md

 ![Screenshoot_3](assets/screenshot_3.png)

 ## Instructions
 At this moment the data is not automatically updated.
-If you want **to update the data** you should:
+I might update it at some point or I m If you want **to update the data** you should:
 1. Download funds data from financial times.
 For example: https://markets.ft.com/data/funds/tearsheet/historical?s=IE00B04FFJ44:EUR
 2. Get an indexa_capital token and store it as an evironment variable called `INDEXA_TOKEN`
 3. Run "python get_data.py".
 This will update the file `data/indexa.xlsx`